AJMartel/nodemcu-wampum/README.md

 The SD card must have at least two folders in the root directory:
  - "html" for all static resources like html/js/css or images
  - "lua" for all server side scripts ( e.g. for ajax endpoints)

+## Connect the client
+After you have upload one demo project to your SD card you can connect to the NodeMCU with a browser.

+ - select the WiFi network with the name **wampum-xxxxxx**
+ - Enter **theballismine** as network password
+ - Open browser and connect to http://192.168.111.1/

 ## Demo Projects